cormachogan/vsphere-csi-helmchart/README.md

 ## Prerequisites

 - Has been tested on Kubernetes v1.18.3
 - This Helm chart assumes that your Kubernetes cluster has not been configured to use the external vSphere CPI cloud provider.
-It has a dependency on the vSphere CPI cloud provider and will automatically deploy is as part of the CSI deployment.
-For further information on the vSphere CPI driver, please refer to the following: [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager).
+The vSphere CSI driver has a dependency on the vSphere CPI cloud provider and this Helm chart will automatically deploy is as part of the CSI deployment.
+For further information on the vSphere CPI driver, please refer to the following documentation: [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager).

 ## Testing the Helm Chart